reallyrehan/wordle_analysis/README.md

 1. Get all the words.
 2. Filter to only 5-letter words.
 3. Find the most used letters for each position.
-4. Find the nearest possible word to the top most used letters for each position (without double letters).
+4. If the word with the top-used letters is not a valid word, use Levenshtein Distance to find the nearest possible word (without double letter use).

 ## Conclusion
 The best word to start with is...